-On April 23, 2020, we entered into an unsecured promissory note with a principal amount of \$0.6 million through Hanmi Bank under the Paycheck Protection Program ("PPP") ("PPP Loan") administered by the Small Business Administration ("SBA") and established as part of the Coronavirus Aid, Relief, and Economic Security Act ("CARES")

-Act").
-The PPP Loan bears interest at 1.0% per annum and matures in April 2022 with the first six months of interest and principal payments deferred.
-The amount borrowed under the PPP Loan is eligible for forgiveness if we meet certain conditions.
-In February 2021, we applied for forgiveness of the PPP Loan.
+On April 23, 2020, we entered into an unsecured promissory note with a principal amount of \$0.6 million through Hanmi Bank under the Paycheck Protection Program ("PPP") ("PPP Loan") administered by the Small Business Administration ("SBA") and established as part of the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act").
+The PPP Loan bore interest at 1.0% per annum and would mature in April 2022 with the first six months of interest and principal payments deferred.
+The amount borrowed under the PPP Loan was eligible for forgiveness if we would meet certain conditions.
+In May 2021, the full amount outstanding under the PPP Loan was forgiven resulting in a gain of \$0.6 million.